 Please note that certain expressions which are used in this application form are defined in the Interpretation and Definitions (contained in Section 11 of the CUSC) and when this occurs the expressions have capital letters at the beginning of each word and are in bold.
 If the Applicant has any queries regarding this application or any related matters then the Applicant is recommended to contact The Company where our staff will be pleased to help.

 The Company requires the information requested in this application form for the purposes of preparing an offer (the “Offer”) of a Construction Agreement for the construction of a proposed Modification and for the variation of the existing [Bilateral Connection Agreement or Bilateral Embedded Generation Agreement or Construction Agreement] affected by the Modification.
 It is essential that the Applicant should supply all information requested in this application form and that every effort should be made to ensure that such information is accurate.
+Please note that if this is a Gated Application or Gated Modification under the Gated Application and Offer process this Modification Application will need to follow the Gated Application and Offer Process.

 Where The Company considers that any information provided by the Applicant is incomplete or unclear, or further information is required, the Applicant will be requested to provide further information or clarification.
 The provision/clarification of this information may impact on The Company’s ability to commence preparation of an Offer.